HOW (AND WHY) THIS PROGRAM BEGAN:

 We wish that the local vets would commit to gaining this knowledge and expertise.
 Pat Chan has a standing invitation for any veterinarians to attend one (or more) of Spay/Panama's sterilization clinics and receive free training.
 She even provides free room and board for those who care to attend and learn.
 So far none of local vets has been interested.

 Please donate.
 The finances of Spay/Panama (in Panama City) are completely separate from ours.
-Any deficit (and there always is one) comes directly from my pocket.
-I need financial help to continue this vital program.
+Any deficit from our spay/neuter clinics in Chiriqui comes directly from my pocket.
+(You can contact me about how to donate.
+After having MONTHS of problems with Paypal, I was finally able to close my Paypal account.)

 Dorothy Atwater - 6517-8752 or firstname.lastname@example.org